The video link below has been aimed primarily at WordPress Sites. But some of the content will be relevant for any photography website.

 Using spammy methods with Structured data, for example, marking up content which does meet Schema.org ‘Types’ will guarantee a de-indexing of the offending page.

-A web cache system stores copies of documents passing through it; subsequent requests may be retrieved from the cache if certain conditions are met.
+A web cache system stores copies of resources like images passing through it.
+Subsequent requests may be retrieved from the cache if certain conditions are met.

 Using Caches improves page loading times significantly.